binste/basic_reproducibility_guide/index.md

 If you want to use Python or R but are completely new to it at this point, I recommend that you first get up to speed with some of these [tutorials](/beginner_resources) before continuing with the guide.

 ## Showing is better than telling
+I find it always extremely helpful to see a concept demonstrated on a practical example.
+That is why I created a data analysis as an example research project and throughout the guide, I will use parts of it to directly show how the advertised tools and practices could be used in a real application.
+In the spirit of reproducible research, the example project itself is a replication of parts of an existing paper and analyzes, using Python, geo-tagged crime data to assess the effectiveness of a crime prevention program in Chicago.

-Next to this website, I created a data analysis using Python, where I look at geo-tagged crime data, to assess the effectiveness of a crime prevention program in Chicago.
-Throughout this guide, I will use the analysis as an example to showcase the tools and practices advertised, such that you can see them directly applied on a project.
+Throughout the guide, I will use the analysis as an example to showcase the tools and practices advertised, such that you can see them directly applied on a project.
 If you are interested, you can find an overview of the analysis [here](https://binste.github.io/chicago_safepassage_evaluation/){:target="_blank"}, however, it is not required for the rest of this guide.

 [Let's dive right in and set up some tools.](./preparation/development_environment)